carpentries-incubator/statistical-inference-for-biology/_episodes/02-inference.md

 We don't need to buy more mice, 12 and 12 suffice.

-However, we can't claim victory just yet because we don't know the population standard deviations: $\sigma_X$ and $\sigma_Y$.
+However, we can't claim victory just yet because we don't know the population standard deviations: &sigma;<sub>X</sub> and &sigma;<sub>Y</sub>.
 These are unknown population parameters, but we can get around this by using the sample standard deviations, call them $s_X$ and $s_Y$.
 These are defined as:

 ![](../fig/02-sample-stddev.png)